in

 In fact, we actually like to cut it with their Tennessee Red Sauce, which is a thinner, more vinegar based sauce, that is our hands down favorite sauce to use on our pulled pork as described here.

-You can pick up both and mix them like we do, or mix Blues Hog Original in with one of your other favorite (we’d suggest more savory sauces to balance the sugar, like this one from Aaron Franklin.)
+You can also mix Blues Hog Original with one of your other favorite sauces.
+We suggest using a more savory sauces to balance the sugar, like this one from Aaron Franklin.

 Kosmos also makes a great lineup of BBQ sauces that work great on baby back ribs, especially if you want to try some more adventurous flavors such as their Peach Habanero or Honey Jalapeno.